Great place to stay in downtown Miami with plenty of creature comforts and a view of Biscayne Bay

 The bathroom was also roomy with plenty of shelving on which to store toiletries and other items.
 I liked the double-headed shower.
 The was also a good amount of closet space.
 What was in shorter supply was drawer space in the bedroom.
 There were only two drawers (albeit large ones) in the bureau.
 The room had a mini-bar and Keurig coffee maker.
 The room was not as sound-proof as we might have liked with all hallway sounds quite noticeable.
 Fortunately there was not much hallway traffic or noise overnight.

-The daily hotel fee of $15 provided access to the rooftop pool (actually on the 5th floor, not the very top of the building) and to the fitness centre, high-speed wireless Internet and two bottles of water.
-Hotel daily fees (also known as resort fees) are fairly standard in Miami and Miami Beach. $15 was a reasonable rate.
+A resort fee provided access to the rooftop pool (actually on the 5th floor, not the very top of the building) and to the fitness centre, high-speed wireless Internet and two bottles of water.
+Hotel daily fees (also known as resort fees) are fairly standard in Miami and Miami Beach.
+The rate as of June 2021 is $20 a day.
 There is also a spa onsite.

 The hotel has three restaurants.
 We ate breakfast in Ole, which had an extensive (and delicious) buffet option as well as a la cart menu items.
 Breakfast is not included in the standard room rates, but you may find package deals with it included.
 Lunch is served in the casual poolside Blue Water.
 Toro Toro on the main floor off the lobby offers contemporary Pan-Latin inspired dishes.
 We did not eat here during this visit but the restaurant is highly rated on review sites.
 The attached bar area was a lively place in the evenings filled with sounds of high energy music and conversation.
 Note that an 18% service charge is automatically added to bills in the restaurants, something I discovered was not uncommon in the Miami area.
 (When we ate in the popular South Beach area of Miami Beach, the rate was 20%.)
 There is also a Starbucks on the main level of the hotel.